 The original water works in Newport was started in 1876.
 The Newport Water Works Company was incorporated in 1881, and was succeeded by the Newport Water Corporation in 1929.
 Since 1936, the City of Newport has owned and operated the system.
-The City's legal authority to own and operate the system is stated in the City Charter and was established through RIGL_46-13-12.1.
 The Newport Water Division is a division within the City of Newport's Utilities Department and is responsible for the operation and maintenance of the system.
 Newport Water operates as an enterprise fund and is independent of the overall City budget.
+Newport Water is licensed by the RI Department of Health as a Public Water Supplier No. 1592010.
 Newport Water is regulated by the Rhode Island Public Utilities Commission.